learn-co-curriculum/dsc-intro-to-probability-lab/README.md

         return("Not quite!")
 ```

-Now test your newly created function out on `continents`
+Now test your newly created function out on the sample space `continents`:

 ```python